afshin-deriv/event-driven-microservice/README.md

 ## Environments
-This Compose file contains the following environment variables:
+The Compose file contains the following environment variables:

 * `POSTGRES_USER` the default value is **postgres**
 * `POSTGRES_PASSWORD` the default value is **changeme**